CowCatcherAI/CowCatcherAI/README.md

 ## 📞 Support

 For questions or support, please contact via the project repository or community channels, we have a page on facebook https://www.facebook.com/groups/1765616710830233 and Telegram https://t.me/+SphG4deaWVNkYTQ8
-For direct contact with the main contributor/project creator: jacobsfarmsocial@gmail.com
+For direct email contact : cowcatcherai@gmail.com

 ---
 ⚠️ Disclaimer